Healing Center to close June 30, 2022Learn More

 Are you in grief?
 Learn about our bereavement spiritual support groups

 Grief is not a pathology.
 It is a normal response to loss.
-Meet with others in the Bay Area who have experienced the loss of a loved one.

 Nearly every Jewish family has been impacted by mental illness.
 It’s time we talk about it.